elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 ### Based on the logical design, identify and implement asset and configuration management technologies.

 There are a couple of application that can do asset management.
 The first one is VWare GO.
-From &#8220;
+From "

-<a href="http://blogs.vmware.com/smb/2012/08/goprosmb.html#more-558" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/smb/2012/08/goprosmb.html#more-558']);">VMworld 2012: Introducing the New VMware Go Pro for SMBs!</a>&#8220;:
+<a href="http://blogs.vmware.com/smb/2012/08/goprosmb.html#more-558" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/smb/2012/08/goprosmb.html#more-558']);">VMworld 2012: Introducing the New VMware Go Pro for SMBs!</a>":

 > <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/vmware-go.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/vmware-go.png']);"><img class="alignnone size-full wp-image-3337" title="vmware-go" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/vmware-go.png" alt="vmware go VCAP5 DCD Objective 3.6 – Determine Datacenter Management Options for a vSphere 5 Physical Design " width="705" height="474" /></a>
 > **Comprehensive Infrastructure Protection**
 > VMware Go Pro offers automated patch management across physical and virtual machines for both Microsoft and third-party applications to ensure that organizations are up-to-date with all of the latest software upgrades, thus mitigating the organization’s vulnerability to the latest IT threats.
 An integrated Help Desk with built-in analytics also helps improve IT productivity and service, automatically prioritizing issues by level of severity.
 Go Pro also offers a rich asset management capability, which provides control over all software and hardware assets.

 There is also VMware Service Manager.
-From &#8220;<a href="http://www.vmware.com/files/pdf/products/service-manager/vmware-service-manager-cloud-provisioning-data-sheet.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/products/service-manager/vmware-service-manager-cloud-provisioning-data-sheet.pdf']);">VMware Service Manager Cloud Provisioning Data Sheet</a>&#8220;:
+From "<a href="http://www.vmware.com/files/pdf/products/service-manager/vmware-service-manager-cloud-provisioning-data-sheet.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/products/service-manager/vmware-service-manager-cloud-provisioning-data-sheet.pdf']);">VMware Service Manager Cloud Provisioning Data Sheet</a>":

 > How Does VMware Service Manager Work with vCloud Director?
 > The VMware Service Manager connector to vCloud Director provides additional functionality to vCloud Director: